JcaPetri/Apollo-System-MySql/README.md

 					In the Users Microservice you have the meaning of all person who can enter in the system to work with.
 					In the Articles Microservice you have the meaning of all the articles that the campany can handle, to sell, buy, or have to use.
 			Tips:
-				The ScopeIDn + BusinessUnitIDn combination can be the Kafka/rabbitMq topic.	 (+ MicroserviceIDn + )
+				The ScopeIDn + BusinessUnitIDn combination can be the Kafka/rabbitMq topic.

 		SysBaseElementLanguages_Tbl
 			Contains the meaning of the diccionary in another languages than the default.
 			In this table you have to comply with the same rules as the TBaseElement table.
+			Important Clarification: the values IdNum, ScopeIDn, CompanyIDn = are always equal to the ApplTDataElement table.
+									 These columns are put in this table only to ensure integrity and that there are no duplicates.
 		    The key for each record:
-				This table hasn't its own key.
+				ID		--> is the uniqueidentifier auto generated.
+				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 			  	IDNum			--> Is the number unique autonumerical value.
 It is created in the SysBaseElements_Tbl.
 				-- This two values are defined by the user.